-12.2 The Principal Representative, or other program-designated representative, and the Chief Academic Officer of each applicant program is notified in writing of the Commission's final accreditation decision prior to the publication of the Annual Roster and Action Statement.
+12.2 The Principal Representative, or other program-designated representative, and the Chief Academic Officer of each applicant program is notified in writing of the Commission's final accreditation decision prior to the publication of the Annual Roster.

 12.3 The Principal Representative, or other program-designated representative, of each applicant program will receive a copy of the Interim Report, the Site Visit Team Report and the Commission's final decision.

 12.4 At its Summer Meeting, the Commission will make a final conformance decision on the programs in the current cycle.
 New applicants may be accredited for a full term, denied accreditation, or the Commission may defer the decision.
 Reaccreditation applicants may be accredited for a full term, denied accreditation, or granted a one-year accreditation.
-12.4.1 Prior to the Summer COPRA meeting, the Commission meets in Review Groups, of three to four commissioners, to discuss the preliminary recommendation of the program's accreditation.
-At the time of the Summer COPRA meeting, the entire Commission determines the final action and prepares the accreditation decision for the program.

 12.5 An initial applicant program found to be in conformity with NASPAA Accreditation Standards for Master's Degree Programs is included on the Annual Roster of Accredited Programs for a period of seven (7) years.

+12.6 A reaccreditation applicant found to be in conformity with NASPAA Accreditation Standards for Master's Degree Programs is included on the Annual Roster of Accredited Programs for a period of seven (7) years, unless that program is operating under delays or oneyear reaccreditations that would reduce the length of the accreditation term.
+12.7 Deferrals and One Year Accreditations